 Housing will send any balances at the end of each semester to student accounting which will block student records.
 If the balance is sent to student accounting for collection it will no longer show on the housing web site and will need to be paid at studentaccounting.unt.edu/payments.

 Housing will post the Fall 2018 charges a few weeks before school begins in the fall semester (August), and the Spring 2019 charges a few weeks before school begins in the spring semester (January).

 For current housing rate information please see the UNT rate guide.

 The program charge is to help cover additional costs due to the unique needs and services in the TAMS program.
-The current charge is $2500 annually, the amount will remain unchanged for both years in TAMS.
-Payment is due on September 1 of each year.
+The current charge is $2500 annually, the amount will remain unchanged for both years in TAMS. $200 is due upon return of intent letter and the remaining $2300 payment is due after the semester begins each year.